 The idea of Kika’s Bocadillos is, more than an idea, a passion that has been accompanying me for almost 30 years.
 It emerged as a small dream in my native Dominican Republic, when I was just a girl under 13 years old.
 Kika was my paternal grandmother, with whom I lived part of my childhood, before she went to live in United States.
 I always remember her cooking for the whole family.
 Even though we lived alone, she always invented some excuse to unite her 7 sons, with all their families.
 She also invited her own brothers, her nephews and her friends, so I grew up in the middle of continuous family reunions.
 Everyone came to our house to enjoy Kika’s food.
 I always remember the comments about how delicious this or that dish was.
 At Christmas you could not think of a Christmas night’s dinner without Kika’s pastelitos de carne.
 But what I remember the most and what defines my obsession, is precisely her image in the kitchen, her hands preparing the pastelitos de carne, the kipes, the torrejas, the sancocho, the rice.
 Her face of happiness and satisfaction to see the family gathered around the table and happy.
 She marked me and in honor of her name I felt the need to share my experience.

 As many families in my country, sadly my parents divorced when I was about to turn 13.
-My brothers and I were separated in the division of my parents “property” and that is how I ended up living under the tutelage of my father, along with my younger sister, who at that time was only 7.
-My father worked outside the city, so that most of the time my sister and I were practically alone at home.
+My siblings and I were separated in the division of my parents “property” and that is how I ended up living under the tutelage of my father, along with my younger sister, who at that time had only 7 years old.
+My father worked outside the city, so most of the time my sister and I were practically alone at home.
 That is how I learned so early to take responsibility, not only for myself but also for my little sister.
-Thanks to this story, which may seem very sad, was that I discovered and little by little developed, my passion for cooking.
+Thanks to this story, which could may seem very sad, was how I discovered and little by little developed my passion for cooking.

 I remember my first attempt, a pork prepared with pineapple sauce, through the television program I followed, without losing a second, the instructions of Doña Eugenia.
 I was hypnotized.
 I took note of every detail, I read it and read it again.
 I bought the ingredients and, one morning, I put myself into action.
 The result of that recipe was, in brief, a total disaster.
 I burned the pork, the sauce did not turn out like the one I had fallen in love with on TV, and the taste was so unpleasant that even the dog we had in the house did not want to eat it.
 So that day ended with a balance of three pots burned, my hands also burned, a nasty smell throughout the house that took several days to disappear (never completely), the food in the trash and feeding my little sister with a delicious bread with cheese for lunch.